 7. Measure string action height

-Assuming I know what I'm doing, if my attempts to complete a proper setup on my guitar result in the strings either laying on the fretboard buzzing (action is much too low), or being so far away from the fretboard that they cannot be fretted (depressed to make contact with the metal frets) without significant effort and corresponding discomfort/pain (action is much too high), it is highly probable that my guitar requires a neck reset.
+Assuming I know what I'm doing, if all of my attempts to complete a proper setup on my guitar result in the strings either laying on the fretboard buzzing (action is much too low), or being so far away from the fretboard that they cannot be fretted (depressed to make contact with the metal frets) without significant effort and corresponding discomfort/pain (action is much too high), it is highly probable that my guitar requires a neck reset.

 There are potentially four (4) adjustable components on my guitar that are considered by many to be applicable to addressing string action height:

-1. Truss rod - I have written rather extensively about truss rods, the various types and their functionality in my article >> Truss Rod Alternative.
+Action item 1.
+Truss rod - I have written rather extensively about truss rods, the various types and their functionality in my article » D-Tube by DragonPlate - Truss Rod Alternative.
 In summary, most modern steel string acoustic guitars are fitted with adjustable truss rods that run beneath the fretboard from the nut to the neck heel.
 The primary function of a truss rod is to counter the tendency of the neck to bow forward.
 This is not to be confused with a neck stiffener, which serves only to resist forward bow, but provides no mechanical adjustability.

 A compression rod is (or, in the case of older Guild 12 strings, twin compression rods are) pressed into a concave bow in deep slots in the neck, fixed into the neck heel, and threaded into a recess in the headstock.
 Tightening a nut/washer combination against the end grain of the neck forces the rod to straighten which, in turn, forces the neck to bow backwards.
 Loosening the nut (re)submits the neck to the tension of the strings and (typically) results in a forward bow.
 More or less.